U.S. Department of State Seal

 • If you are arrested or detained, ask police or prison officials to notify the U.S. Consulate General Hong Kong & Macau immediately.
 See our webpage for further information.

-Macau customs authorities enforce strict regulations concerning controlled items you might be carrying while transiting or entering Macau.
-If you bring controlled items into Macau without the necessary Macau documents, you may be prosecuted, and the goods may be seized.
+Customs Regulations: Macau customs authorities strictly enforce import and export regulations regarding items such as firearms, ivory, certain categories of medications, and other goods.
+If you bring controlled items into Macau without the necessary Macau documents, even if only transiting, you may be prosecuted, and the goods may be seized.
 The penalty for trafficking in dangerous drugs can be life imprisonment and a heavy fine.
+Please see the Macau Customs Service website for further information.

 The following is a non-exhaustive list of controlled and/or prohibited items: